EggPool/gpg-experiments/README.md

 - 0 (do not expire)
 - set a passphrase
 - wait for entropy and key generation
+- This process may take a long time depending on how active your system is and the keysize you selected.
+ To generate additional entropy more easily, you can use haveged: https://www.digitalocean.com/community/tutorials/how-to-setup-additional-entropy-for-cloud-servers-using-haveged

 This will give you the ID of the newly created key, like
 "pub rsa4096/C6963FA6" : C6963FA6 is your key id.